Klamath largescale sucker: Biology

 Growth rates for the Klamath Largescale Sucker have not been measured precisely, but they likely reach maturity at 20-30 cm in length, around 4-6 years of age.
 One male was found to be 7 years old and 31 centimeters long.
-The oldest recorded Klamath Largescale Sucker was 31 years old and measured 46 centimeters.
+The oldest recorded Klamath Largescale Sucker was 31 years old and measured 46 cm.

 Reproductive behavior

 In Upper Klamath Lake, spawning occurs from March to May, with a peak in late March when males migrate upriver first, followed by females.
 Spawning is triggered by rising temperatures (5.5-19°C) and water flow, starting when temperatures reach about 10°C. The number of eggs produced by females can vary, with estimates of around 39,000 to 64,000 eggs.
 After hatching, larvae move quickly from spawning sites to rearing areas, drifting at night during their early swim-up stage.
 Reproduction is undergone via broadcast spawning (gametes are released into the water to be externally fertilized).
 Furthermore, these eggs are noted as possessing adhesive properties, allowing them to bind to substrate.